Andean Potatoes (Solanum tuberosum group andigenum)

 The tubers of andigena type tetraploids, high dormancy diploids, and the frost-resistant hybrid species all have dormancy and will keep similarly to modern potatoes.
 Store them in cool, dark conditions.
 Room temperature will work if you don’t have a very long winter, but the colder temperatures increase storage time.
 If they will be used only for seed, then the colder the better, as long as they are kept from freezing.
 We store seed tubers in open bins at 38F.

 The tubers of low dormancy diploids may already be sprouting by the time that they are harvested.
 If not, they will within a few weeks.
 This is a serious problem for storage.
 There are two primary strategies for storage of non-dormant material: cold storage or light storage.
 I favor cold storage.
-We pack tubers in slightly damp peat in plastic bags and put them in a refrigeration unit that holds at 34F.
-While the sprouts continue to grow, the low temperature slows the process down.
+I pack completely dry tubers in slightly perforated plastic bags and keep them in a refrigeration unit that holds at 35F.
+While the sprouts continue to grow, the low temperature slows the process down considerably.
 We still have heavily sprouted tubers at planting time, but as long as they are still alive, they work fine.
+The tubers must be dry.
+Storing wet tubers at low temperature can cause decay.
 There is a downside to very cold storage.
 Some of the seed tubers respond to prolonged cold, dark storage by forming emergency tubers instead of sprouts.
 It is important to chit the seed tubers before planting in order to eliminate those that produce tubers, since their emergence is significantly delayed.
 While this problem amounts to less than 10% of the stored tubers in most varieties, some varieties go into emergency tuberization at close to 100%.
 These varieties require an alternate storage method or they can be removed from cold storage several weeks early in order to chit the emergency tubers.

 The alternative is to store the tubers under lights in cool temperature conditions, between 45 to 55 degrees if possible.
 Light prevents the tubers from forming long sprouts.
 Instead, they form short, stout sprouts with small leaves.
 The condition of the tubers deteriorates more quickly than under cold storage conditions, but they can survive for surprisingly long periods – as much as four months.
 The most significant risk of this method of storage is disease transmission.
 The tubers must be protected from aphids and other sap inoculating insects, which pose a much greater threat to tubers that are sprouted and closely packed.